 I had thought my heisting days were over, and I put aside my Payday 2 in favor of games like Kenshi and Kingdom Come: Deliverance.
-I'm pleasantly surprised, after having picked the game back up again, that the gameplay is still agreeably timeless and enjoyable.
-The only reason I had ever put the game down to begin with was because I struggled to find a good beginner's build that suited my playstyle.
+I'm pleasantly surprised, after having picked the P2 back up again, that the gameplay is still agreeably timeless and enjoyable.
+The only reason I had ever put the game down to begin with was that I struggled to find a good beginner's build that suited my playstyle.

-If you haven't already, go pick yourself up a copy of Payday 2 for your preferred medium, and hopefully I'll see you out there heisting with me!
+If you haven't already, go pick yourself up a copy of Payday 2 for your preferred medium, and hopefully, I'll see you out there heisting with me!

 Without further ado, let's get on to the beginner's build guide you came here for!

 Arguably the most important feature of the game and the most crucial choice you could ever make is which perk deck you are going to level up and run.
 For this ultimate beginner's build, you are going to be required to select armorer and level it up to the very last card in the deck.
 This won't be an easy task, but as you get used to the playstyle of the build, you'll also begin to fill up each card with points faster and faster.

 The reason you are choosing the armorer perk deck is that we want to ensure that you are as much of a tank, or damage sponge, as you can possibly be.
 With this deck, you'll be able to run the shotgun armorer build on One Down Death Sentence difficulty without much of a real worry.

 This perk deck compliments the Enforcer skill tree perfectly, and the Enforcer skill tree should be your main focus before any other skill tree as you play and level up.